-Sunk deep in the woods near the shores of Lake Bowman, I traced my route to Yellowstone, then further south into Grand Teton National Park and Jackson Hole, Wyoming, before falling into a restless sleep.
+Sunk deep in the woods near the shores of Lake Bowman, I traced my route across wrinkled maps to Yellowstone, then further south into Grand Teton National Park and Jackson Hole, Wyoming, before falling into a restless sleep.
 Twelve hours later, as I turn onto the same dusty dirt road that led me into the North Fork area of Glacier National Park, the tiny community of Polebridge, Montana begins to stir in dawn’s light.
 Sunlight streaks through a forest of lifeless black trees, remnants of the scorching 1988 wildfire, as huckleberry blooms underneath.
 Ahead, Route 83 glides alongside Swan Lake, before dropping south into Flathead Valley.

 As late morning skies begin to darken, Sleeping Giant Mountain rests in peaceful blue above the capital.
 Elaborate Victorian architecture stares up at Highway 12, wooden vestiges of the Montana gold rush that made Helena one of the wealthiest cities in the United States by the late nineteenth century.
 In the distance, with garnet spires towering 230 feet above the street, Cathedral of St. Helena calls the wicked to repent beneath stained glass windows depicting the fall of Adam and Eve.
 As the road curves south and the Missouri River comes into view, every preacher who wore a white, short sleeve shirt and came to my childhood town for a summer tent revival silently tiptoes into my head.
 “I can’t read a lick, but I believe every word,” said one, as he held his battered dogeared Bible above his head.
 All these years later, I’m still convinced he was honest about the first part of the sentence.